nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Updates the start time and end time of a specific shift of a specific staff.

+* If no date input is provided, it assumes that the period is from the current date to the next seven days.
+* If only one date input is provided, it assumes that the period is for the seven days after the date.

 Formats:
-`setShiftTime -n name d/fullDayName-shiftNumber st/hh:mm-hh:mm`
+`setShiftTime -n name d/fullDayName-shiftNumber st/hh:mm-hh:mm [da/START_DATE] [da/END_DATE]`
-`setShiftTime -i index d/fullDayName-shiftNumber st/hh:mm-hh:mm`
+`setShiftTime -i index d/fullDayName-shiftNumber st/hh:mm-hh:mm [da/START_DATE] [da/END_DATE]`

 * Start time and end time must follow the format (hh:mm).
 * Start time must be earlier than end time.